WEB BROWSER COLOR MANAGEMENT TUTORIAL

 These other four test pages contain Untagged JPEG files

-and a profile embedded in their PAGES, as noted:
+and a profile embedded in their PAGES source code, as noted:

 NO Profile | sRGB Profile | AdobeRGB Profile | AppleRGB Profile

-(I wrote it for professional use, for what it may be worth to you when embedding ICC profiles in web pages becomes usable.)
+I wrote them for professional use, for what it may be worth to you when embedding ICC profiles in web pages becomes usable.

 Terms of UsePrivacy StatementSite Map